Welcome to the Landmark International School, Cambridge website.

 The trustees and the head collaborate to ensure that the academic and pastoral vision for the school is realised.
 The head leads the community of teachers and staff delivering the best education for our children, operating within the budgetary framework set by the charitable company.

 Landmark does not select students based on entrance exams.
-A simple interview ensures that the student fits in with the ethos of the school, and to ensure that we can meet the needs of the student.
+A simple interview ensures that the student fits in with the ethos of the school, and that we can meet the needs of the student.

 The fees for the three terms of the 2017-18 academic year are as follows: